Projects

 How photosynthesis acclimates to light fluctuations?

 Light is the fuel of all photosynthetic life on our planet, however, its availability is highly fluctuating, forcing photosynthetic organisms like plants and algae to constantly juggle between low levels of light and very high light.
 While subsaturating levels of light will require plants or algae to absorb as much light as possible, they also face the necessity to protect against harmful saturating levels of light.
 All the light fluctuations they encounter in the environement (due to i.e. cloud coverage or the movement of a canopy of a forest) represent a real roller coaster to photosynthetic orgnaisms.
-Our current understanding of acclimation to light mostly encompasses what happens during long term acclimation to high light or low light.
+Our current understanding of acclimation to light mostly encompasses what happens during long term acclimation to high light or low light (Burlacot, 2023).
 However, our knowledge on how plants and algae acclimate to the very dynamic light changes in the environment is only at its way out.

 Unravel the dynamic bioenergetic functionning of the algal CO2 concentration mechanism.

-Microalgae are responsible for half of the photosynthetis-mediated CO2 fixation on our planet and are therefore a major actor of the CO2 cycle in the atmosphere.
+Microalgae are responsible for half of the photosynthesis-mediated CO2 fixation on our planet and are therefore a major actor of the CO2 cycle in the atmosphere.
 Their important productivity relies on their unique capacity of concentrating inorganic carbon at the active site of the CO2 fixing enzyme RuBisCO by using a Carbon Concentrating Mechanism (CCM).
 Such mechanism is crucial for growth in CO2 limited conditions, typical of what occurs in aquatic environments.

 Model the functionning of algal photosynthesis